nightglitches/nightglitches.github.io/index.md

-# Welcome to Nigth Glitches Page
+# Welcome to Nigth Glitches Official Page

 Here I will develop cool things you can join the journey and support me in this moment's.